 useradd -m -d /opt/odoo -U -r -s /bin/bash odoo

-You can name the user whatever you like, just make sure you create a postgres user with the same name.
+You can name the user as you like, just make sure you create a PostgreSQL user with the same name.

 Install and configure PostgreSQL

-Install the Postgres package from the Ubuntu’s default repositories:
+Install the PostgreSQL package from the Ubuntu’s default repositories:

 sudo apt-get install postgresql

-Once the installation is completed create a postgres user with the same name as the previously created system user, in our case
+Once the installation is complete create a new PostgreSQL user with the same name as the previously created system user, in our case that is

 sudo su - postgres -c "createuser -s odoo"